things to do on Exmoor

 – Exmoor National Park is home to some of the darkest skies in the country so it’s a great place to gaze at the stars.

-Exmoor Dark Skies Festival Friday 14th – Sunday 30th October 2022 – now in it’s sixth year, this annual festival comprises a series of stargazing events all over the National Park.
+Exmoor Dark Skies Festival Thursday 13th – Sunday 30th October 2022.
+This annual festival comprises a series of stargazing events all over the National Park.

 For thousands of years, humans have looked up at the night sky and wondered at what they saw.
 This wonder helped to define our sense of who we are, our myths and legends, our religious beliefs and a sense of our place in a wider cosmos.